aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/duplicate-detection-for-dynamics-crm/using-and-configuring-crm-duplicate-detection/_index.md

 ﻿---
-title: Using and Configuring CRM Duplicate Detection – Aspose.Words for .NET
+title: Using and Configuring CRM Duplicate Detection
+second_title: Aspose.Words for .NET
 articleTitle: Using and Configuring CRM Duplicate Detection
 linktitle: Using and Configuring CRM Duplicate Detection
 description: "How to use and configure Aspose Duplicate Detection add-on using C#."